shillontheroad/makers-jam/CONTRIBUTING.md

 # We have Mozilla Clubs and Campus Clubs - What if we created a Mozilla School?
 What would it look like?

-Roadmap, Milestones & Projects coming soon!
+Milestones & Projects coming soon!

 ## How to submit changes